- About Us

 New Music Together parents receive our introductory DVD “Music Together at Home: Helping Your Child Grow Musically”.
 During class your teacher will refer to topics and point out examples of things covered in the video.
 We are also happy to discuss your child's individual progress in obtaining musical competence at any time outside of class.
 If you are a returning student and it has been months or years since you have read the Parent Guide or seen the new DVD, reread it or ask for a copy of the DVD today!
 You may be surprised how valuable it is, especially after having personal experience observing your child's music development.

-Instruments are available for purchase for use at home or as gifts directly from http://musictogether.com/Store.
-We also encourage you to support local music stores, such as Asheville Music and Art on Haywood Road.
-Most of our local toy stores also carry musical instruments or kits.
+Instruments are available for purchase for use at home or as gifts directly from the Music Together Store.
+We also encourage you to support local stores, such as Dancing Bear Toy Store and The Toy Box, both of which carry some musical instruments appropriate for children.
+Larger items can easily be found online.

 Occasionally classes at Music Together are professionally photographed and/or videotaped.
 These photographs/videos are sometimes used for publicity purposes.
 Parents will, in instances where these images are intended for publicity purposes, be asked to sign the appropriate release forms.
 As our classes are participatory and educational experiences between adults and children, we ask our families to please refrain from taking photo or video during class time, however we welcome pictures before or after class.